Hawaiian Green Sea TurtleShow more

 When breeding, a male is found swimming belly-to-belly with a female, and the mating ritual begins.
 Milk-fed manta ray pups are in utero for approximately 12 months, with one or two pups born per litter.

-Closely related to the stingray and shark families, manta rays lack the sharp teeth and predator nature, having been evolved into filter-feeding ocean creatures.
-They are often found in wrasse cleaning stations like Olowalu on Mauii, enjoying the attention of the onlooker.
+Closely related to the stingray and shark families, manta rays lack the sharp teeth and predatory nature, having been evolved into filter-feeding ocean creatures.
+They are often found in wrasse cleaning stations like Olowalu on Maui, enjoying the attention of the onlooker.

 As the humpback whale, manta rays have been seen breaching above the ocean surface, sometimes performing impressive somersaults.

 Their underbelly is decorated with a star-shaped pattern, with tiny tube feet that allow them to suction to coral reef formations.
 Their main diet consists of algae, and they also feed off of microscopic plankton.
 They range in size and have been recorded up to 12 inches in length.
 Their spines are not toxic like other species in the urchin family, and they play a vital role to the ocean marine life eco-system.
 While consuming debris, and providing homes for tiny shrimp, these vibrant creatures help maintain cleaner reef zones, and ocean clarity.